CANADA STOCKS-TSX hits two-week low as trade-sensitive shares fall

 * Toronto-Dominion Bank rallied after reporting quarterly earnings that beat market expectations.
 Its shares rose 1.2 percent to C$74.92.

 * Shares of Canopy Growth Corp rose 9.5 percent to C$29.96.
-The chief executive officer of the marijuana producer said the company would list on the U.S. Nasdaq exchange “in due course.”
+The chief executive officer of the marijuana producer said the company would list on the U.S. Nasdaq exchange“in due course.”

 * The materials group, which includes precious and base metals miners and fertilizer companies, rose 0.2 percent.